LaCobble/Tetris_ENSIBS/README.md

 ## Usage

-Run the game:

-Use the following controls to play the game:
+Use the following controls to play the game :

 Left Arrow: Move the Tetrimino left